Gyasi Zardes lifts US over Qatar 1-0, into Gold Cup final

 Zardes, one of the few first-line U.S. players on a mostly junior varsity roster at the tournament, replaced Daryl Dike in the 63rd minute and combined with two other second-half subs, Nicholas Gioacchini and Eryk Williamson.

 Gioacchini picked up a Qatari clearance attempt and fed Williamson, who returned the ball.
-Gioacchini passed to Zardes, and he scored his 14th goal and second of the tournament.
+Gioacchini passed to Zardes, and he scored with a right-footed shot from 7 yards, his 14th international goal and second of the tournament.

-The 20th-ranked U.S. matched its record with 13 consecutive home wins and advanced to Sunday night’s final in Las Vegas against defending champion Mexico or Canada.
-No. 11 Mexico and 70th-ranked Canada played at Houston later Thursday.
+The 20th-ranked U.S. matched its record with 13 consecutive home wins and advanced to Sunday night’s final in Las Vegas against defending champion Mexico, which beat Canada 2-1 at Houston.

 CONCACAF filled out the field for the Gold Cup, the championship of North and Central America and the Caribbean, with 2022 World Cup host Qatar as an invited guest.